miguelcobain/ember-css-transitions/README.md

 ```

-**Note** Installing ember-cli-autoprefixer is suggested for CSS transitions:
+**Note** Using ember-cli-autoprefixer is suggested for CSS transitions:

 ```
 ember install ember-cli-autoprefixer